RebelToolbox/RebelDocumentation/tutorials/shaders/shader_reference/shading_language.rst

     } while(true);

 Keep in mind that, in modern GPUs, an infinite loop can exist and can freeze your application (including editor).
-Godot can't protect you from this, so be careful not to make this mistake!
+Rebel Engine can't protect you from this, so be careful not to make this mistake!

 .. warning::